 Public transport is easy getting around Yucatan, but tricky if going further out to other states, as you have to book in advance.
 If you wish – many places provide bicycles for rent which are also cheap and an easy way to get around town.
 Buses in Mexico are very comfortable and cheap, the main company is ADO.

-Travel Guide – Yucatan, Mexico: 1 Week Travel Itinerary
+Travel Guide – The Perfect Yucatan 1 Week Itinerary (2023 Edition)

 Day 1: Playa Del Carmen